 UNM is committed to meeting its affirmative action responsibilities in recruiting and retaining a highly qualified and diverse workforce.
-In accordance with UNM Regents' Policy 6.2.
-"Hiring, Promotion and Transfer") and RPM 2.3 ("Equal Opportunity and Affirmative Action for Employees and Students"), when qualifications, abilities, and past performance of candidates are substantially equal as determined by the hiring official:
+In accordance with RPM 6.2 ("Hiring, Promotion and Transfer") and RPM 2.3 ("Equal Opportunity and Affirmative Action for Employees and Students"), when qualifications, abilities, and past performance of candidates are substantially equal as determined by the hiring official:

 - New Mexico residents shall be given preference over nonresidents;

 - University employees shall be given preference over outside applicants;

-- seniority in UNM employment shall be given weight when there are two (2) or more similarly qualified UNM employees.
+- seniority in UNM employment shall be given weight when there are two (2) or more similarly qualified UNM employees; and

 The hiring official must provide written justification for the selection to include an evaluation of the qualifications of each finalist interviewed relative to the job requirements.
 Before extending an offer, the hiring official must obtain approval from HR.

 4.5.
 Offer of Employment

 Prior to formal HR approval, tentative verbal job discussions may be held as long as it is clear that the job offer is contingent upon HR approval.
 After HR approval, the hiring official may extend an official offer of employment.
 HR will send hiring officials the formal Offer Letter.
 All final offers must be confirmed in writing.
 Any deviations in the obligations, commitments, or conditions of employment in the Offer Letter must be approved in advance by HR.
 Refer to UAP 3500 ("Wage and Salary Administration") for a discussion of starting salaries and internal equity.

 4.6.
 Closing the Process

 Once a candidate accepts an offer, the hiring official is responsible for notifying all other applicants in writing of the results of the search.
 The new employee must report to HR to complete new employee paperwork (such as the I-9, W-4, demographic form, payroll deposit authorization) in advance of the first day of employment.
 Certain positions may require medical evaluations or background checks.
 Medical evaluations will be conducted after the offer of employment and employment is contingent on the results of the evaluation.
 Background checks are typically conducted prior to a formal offer of employment.

 4.7.
 UNM Temps